KRISHNA A.

 Brian J.

-Brian is a first-year UBC Engineering student who recently graduated from New Westminster Secondary School.
-He has a great understanding of the BC curriculum.
+Brian is a UBC Engineering student who has a great understanding of the BC curriculum.
 He took an International Baccalaureate Diploma Program in grades 11 and 12.

 He ran clubs that required him to teach Mathematics, Chemistry, and Physics.

-Brian can teach Chemistry as well.
-Brian achieved the highest score for the Chemistry Avogadro Exam in his school.
+Brian is confident in his Mathematics.
+He won the Pascal and Cayley Math Contests awards medals and several papers of distinction.
+However, it is important to note that Brian’s target audience is not limited to high school students.
+Brian peer tutored in middle school.
+He has experience teaching mathematics to grades 6 to 8 as well.
+Brian can teach Chemistry as well and achieved the highest score for the Chemistry Avogadro Exam in his school.
 He can cover a wide range of topics in greater depth, including Stoichiometry, Molecular Structure & Bonding, Periodicity, Acids and Bases, Electrochemistry, Organic Chemistry, Equilibrium, Chemical Kinetics, Thermodynamics, and more.
 Brian’s target audience for Chemistry is students in grades 9 to 12.

 Brian is capable of teaching Physics.
 He won fourth place in Quizzics, held during the Physics Olympics on March 9th, 2024.
 The list of topics he can teach includes Kinematics, Dynamics, Energy, Momentum, Electromagnetism, Thermodynamics, Simple Harmonic Motion, Wave Phenomena, and more.
 Brian’s target audience for Physics is students in grades 9 to 12.